itsdouglasnunes/itsdouglasnunes/README.md

 ### Hi there, I'm Doug 👋

-  🚀 I'm specialized in Azure and AWS Cloud, with background in Infrastructure (Linux, IT Infrastructure, Networking and Security Architecture) with + 20 years experience
+  🚀 Technologist specialized in Multi-Cloud Architecture (Azure and AWS mostly), with background in Infrastructure (IT Infrastructure (Linux and Unix Operations), Networking and Security Architecture) with 20+ years of experience

   🤝🏻 I'm always up for some nice discussion about technology over a good cup of coffee or a cold beer after business hours

   👯 Always eager to connect with other experts and collaborate

-  🔭 DevOps Architecture are development of Platform Engineering toolchain, reusable architecture templates for CCoE

-  🔭 Evolution of Multi-Cloud Networking and Security Features

-  🔭 K8s is my new obsession...
-AKS and EKS for now, with a bit of Openshift to spice things up
+  🔭 I'm obsessed with microservices over K8s...
+AKS and EKS for now, with a bit of Openshift for on-premises to spice things up

-  🌱 OpenAI, AIOps, GPT4... supporting, experimenting and loving to learn about it!
+  🌱 OpenAI, GPT4, Bard, Llama2... supporting, experimenting and loving to learn about it!
 <!--
 **itsdouglasnunes/itsdouglasnunes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.